bitovi/bitops/docs/plugins.md

 You can create your own BitOps image to customize runtime behavior by installing your own plugins.

+> Check out the [bitops-plugins](https://github.com/bitops-plugins) org in GitHub to see available plugins!

 ## Pre-Built Images

 BitOps' default image contains BitOps base along with the following pre-installed plugins: